A Chevy Bolt battery electric vehicle charging at home in Winchester

 Hybrid Electric Vehicle (HEV).
 A HEV has a small battery that is recharged when the driver breaks to decrease speed.
 There is no plug and no way to charge the battery except by driving.
 While a less sustainable option than a BEV or PHEV, HEVs do typically achieve fuel efficiency that is about 20 percent better than a straight internal combustion engine vehicle, and for this reason are a good choice if no BEV or PHEV vehicles are available or practical for a desired vehicle type.

 Speaking of the Green Energy Consumers Alliance, it is a Massachusetts-based nonprofit that hosts an excellent website dedicated to educating prospective EV owners.
 The Drive Green website also contains a shopping guide with pre-negotiated EV purchase discounts at several participating Massachusetts car dealerships.
 We encourage you to visit the Drive Green website by clicking on this link.

 Charging Electric Vehicles.
 Plug-in EVs (BEVs and PHEVs - see above) have a charging port that accepts charging cables.
 EV owners can charge their vehicles at home if they have or install a home charging station (more on this below), or at public charging stations located in Winchester, throughout Massachusetts, and throughout the country.
 PlugShare, which has both a website and smartphone app, provides a map showing public charging stations and their status (open, occupied, cost to use, repair status, etc.).

 Public Charging Stations in Winchester.
 The four public EV charging station ports in Winchester are shown on PlugShare's map (search for Winchester MA).
-However, the two charging ports on Laraway Rd. are currently out of commission and will not be in service before the entire parking lot is closed for the duration of the Winchester Center Commuter Rail Station reconstruction project, scheduled to begin on April 4, 2022.
-The two public charging ports located on Skillings Rd. in the Winchester High School parking lot are only open to the public outside of school hours (school hours are 7-3 Monday-Friday).
+However, the two charging ports on Laraway Rd. are currently unavailable during the Winchester Center Commuter Rail Station reconstruction project, scheduled to be completed by the summer of 2024.
+The two public charging ports located on Skillings Rd. in the Winchester High School parking lot are open to the public as follows: from September 1 through June 15: 4 p.m. to 12 a.m.
+Monday-Friday and 6 a.m. to 12 a.m.
+Saturday and Sunday.
+From June 16 through August 31: 6 a.m. to 12 a.m. every day.
+There is no use allowed between 12 a.m. and 6 a.m. year-round.